BillJr99/Ursinus-CS173/_pages/Activities/activity-strings.md

         ]]></script>
       title: Palendrome Checker
       questions:
-        - Write a function that checks if two <code>String<code>s are equal, by checking them character by character.
+        - Write a function that checks if two <code>String</code>s are equal, by checking them character by character.
         - Use this comparison function to determine if two <code>String</code>s are palendromes of each other.
 Two <code>String</code>s are panendromes if their sorted characters are equal to one another.
   additional_reading:
     - link: https://runestone.academy/runestone/books/published/csawesome/Unit2-Using-Objects/topic-2-6-strings.htm